 Review sites: There are also innumerable review websites where users review and rate tools in an unbiased manner.
 Different CRM review sites include various vendors in their Top 10 or Top 20 vendor listings.
-For this reason, it’s a good idea to cross reference review sites.
-Capterra, Software Advice, G2Crowd, FitSmallBusiness are just a few sites that review technology products on the basis of various criteria like number of users, customers, social media presence etc.
+For this reason, it’s a good idea to cross-reference review sites.
+Capterra, Software Advice, G2Crowd, FitSmallBusiness are just a few sites that review technology products on the basis of various criteria like the number of users, customers, social media presence, etc.

 Easy adoption: 72% of CRM customers indicated they would trade functionality for ease of use.
 Ease of use is one of the biggest hindrances to CRM adoption, and while you might think that this comes later, when deciding your CRM vendor, keep this factor in mind.

 Scalability, flexibility, budget: You need to partner with a CRM vendor who grows with you.
 Think ahead to when your business might be bigger and question whether you see any of these solutions working for you.

 The importance of transparency: As in any partnership, honesty and trust go a long way.
 Wouldn’t you want to partner with a CRM vendor who is aligned with these values?
 Explore case studies, customer references and probe the sales executive for as much information as you can.

 In the interest of transparency, the vendor should be more than willing to answer your questions, then do a quick search online for news and background information on the company and its principles.

 Your business is unique in terms of its processes, customer base, and growth dynamics.
 So, committing to a set of standard, basic or inflexible functions is simply unwise.
 What you need is a CRM vendor who can take you to new heights and help you scale.